Coachwork on Vintage Bentleys

 by Nick Walker

 The late Nick Walker is well known as the author of several cornerstone titles in any decent British-car library, most notably A–Z of British Coachbuilders 1919–1960 (his first book and by now an indispensable reference source) as well as Bentley 3½ & 4¼ Litre.
 The latter is part this publisher’s “In Detail” series for which Nick Walker also covered the Alvis Speed models, various Rolls-Royces, and Aston Martin DB2, DB2/4 and DB3 ranges.
 The series includes volumes on other makes and models by other authors.
-All recent Herridge titles now include basic indeces.
+All recent Herridge titles now include basic indices.

 This Bentley book covers the 1921–1931 3L, 4L (curiously omitted from the subtitle), 4½L, 6½L, Speed Six, and 8L models.
 A very useful introduction describes both Bentley and coachbuilding in general and then examines in detail the three main body styles: Saloons and Limousines (by far the longest chapter); Cabriolets, Drophead Coupés and Landaulets; and Tourers and All-weathers.